 - Age.
 Seasonal influenza tends to target young children and older adults.

 - Living or working conditions.
 People who live or work in facilities with many other residents, such as nursing homes or military barracks, are more likely to develop influenza.

 - Weakened immune system.
 Cancer treatments, anti-rejection drugs, corticosteroids and HIV/AIDS can weaken your immune system.
 This can make it easier for you to catch influenza and may also increase your risk of developing complications.

 - Chronic illnesses.
 Chronic conditions, such as asthma, diabetes or heart problems, may increase your risk of influenza complications.

 - Pregnancy.
 Pregnant women are more likely to develop influenza complications, particularly in the second and third trimesters.
-Women who are two weeks postpartum are also more likely to develop influenza-related complications.
+Women who are up to two weeks postpartum also are more likely to develop influenza-related complications.

 - Obesity.
 People with a BMI of 40 or more have an increased risk of complications from the flu.

 If you're young and healthy, seasonal influenza usually isn't serious.
 Although you may feel miserable while you have it, the flu usually goes away in a week or two with no lasting effects.
 But high-risk children and adults may develop complications such as:

 - Asthma flare-ups